artsy/eigen/docs/preferred_practices.md

 Everything in `src/` is React Native.
 Within this folder things can be a bit of a mess and we are working on improving that.

 According to the React convention we capitalise **Components and Component Folders**, but keep everything else lowercase.
+Test files follow the same principle.
 Files that export a component end in `.tsx`, files that don't export a component end in `.ts` by default.

 For example `mutations`, `routes`, `state` would be **camelCase** folders, while `MyComponent.tsx` would be a **PascalCase** file.